-11.5.2.1 Passing along the remote command
+11.5.2.1.
+Passing along the remote command

 The first problem is that the ssh command on client C sends a command to be executed on server S, that starts the scp server, but now that command is ignored in favor of our forced command.
-You have to find a way to relay the intended scp server command to S. To accomplish this, modify the authorized\keys file on gateway G, instructing ssh to invoke the command contained in the environment variable SSH\ORIGINAL\COMMAND: [Section 8.2.4.4]
+You have to find a way to relay the intended scp server command to S. To accomplish this, modify the authorized_keys file on gateway G, instructing ssh to invoke the command contained in the environment variable SSH ORIGINAL COMMAND: [8.2.4.4]

 '''

-~/.ssh/authorized_keys on gateway G command="ssh -l skipper S $SSH_ORIGINAL_COMMAND" ...key...
+~/.ssh/authorized_keys on gateway G command="ssh -1 skipper S $SSH_ORIGINAL_COMMAND" ...key...

 '''

 Now the forced command invokes the proper scp-related command on server S. You aren't quite done, however, because this forced command unfortunately breaks our existing setup.
-It works fine for ssh invocations on client C that run a remote command (e.g., ssh S /bin/ls), but it fails when ssh S is invoked alone to run a remote shell.
-You see, SSH\ORIGINAL\COMMAND is set only if a remote command is specified, so ssh S dies because SSH\ORIGINAL\COMMAND is undefined.
+It works fine for ssh invocations on client C that run a remote command (e.g., ssh S/bin/ls), but it fails when ssh S is invoked alone to run a remote shell.
+You see, SSH_ORIGINAL_COMMAND is set only if a remote command is specified, so ssh S dies because SSH_ORIGINAL_COMMAND is undefined.